AlCo2/AlCo2/README.md

 - 👋 Hi, I’m @AlCo2
 - 👀 I’m interested in web-development
-- 🌱 I’m currently learning Python
+- 🌱 Python, JavaScript, Html, CSS
 - heyyy all
 AlCo2/AlCo2 is a ✨ special ✨